-In total there should be no difference between the income before (A) and after social insurance (C) at federal level.
-The difference in table 6 is explained by parts of social insurance which are financed from taxes (not included in B1) and expenditure other than benefits (not included in B2) being disregarded.
+In total there should be no difference between the income before (A) and after social insurance (C) at the federal level.
+The difference in Table 6 is explained by parts of social insurance which are financed from taxes (not included in B1) and expenditure other than benefits (not included in B2) being disregarded.
 These two factors are minor parts of the total expenditure and financing, but the tax-financed elements especially of the pension insurance are larger than the disregarded expenditure such as administration costs.
-Due to the fact that there is no valid information about the regional tax incidence in Germany, we underestimate the regional budget incidence for the pension and unemployment insurance.
+Due to the fact that there is no valid information about the regional tax incidence in Germany, we underestimate the regional budget incidence for pension and unemployment insurance.
 We assume that taking into account the regional contributions to total national tax revenues would not change our results.

-Although there should be no effect of social insurance at federal level because of the balanced budget, there is an effect at regional level.
-Figure 3 shows the difference between regional incomes A and C per inhabitant for the 439 administrative units.
-The general structure follows the expected correlation.
+Although there should be no effect of social insurance at the federal level because of the balanced budget of expenditures and revenues, there is an effect at regional level.
+Figure 3 shows the difference between regional incomes A and C per inhabitant for 439 administrative units.
+The general structure follows the expected correlasuch as housing benefits.

+Note that the income variable measured is not equal to the disposable income because we do not consider capital income, taxes or other social payments besides social insurance tion.
 Regions with higher primary income per inhabitant show a higher and positive difference between our two income variables.
-While the variance of primary income per inhabitant seems wide for all regions, it is lower for the income differences (between A and C) within and between the three western regions.
+While the variance of primary income per inhabitant seems high for all regions, it is lower for the income differences (between A and C) within and between the three western regions.
 Particularly the picture for the northern and central regions looks similar.
 Most regions in the south have a positive income difference and a high primary income.
 For the three western regions the picture points to the north-south divide within western Germany, which is a well-established fact in the empirical literature on income distribution.
 Figure 3 also shows that the eastern regions are predominantly distinct from the western regions; all of them have negative income differences and low primary incomes per inhabitant.
 This means that the regional income per inhabitant is higher after the redistribution process of pension and unemployment insurance.
 With regard to the economic disparities and the discussion about the public transfers from western to eastern Germany, the result was as expected.
 However, there are some western regions in all three groups which are comparable to some eastern regions.